With Communication Disorders Since 1936

 Learner Outcomes: At the end of this presentation participants will be able to:

-Kendall Mehring, University of Minnesota
+Olivia Kaliher, BS, University of Minnesota Duluth

 Learner Outcomes: At the end of this presentation participants will be able to: